free things to do in New York City

 Film | Film Noir Double Bill: Crossfire / Ace in the Hole

 7:30pm Crossfire (1947) Dir.
-Edward Dmytryk Cast: Gloria Grahame, Robert Mitchum, Robert Ryan 86 min.
-A man is murdered, apparently by one of a group of demobilized soldiers he met in a bar.
+Edward Dmytryk Cast: Gloria Grahame, Robert Mitchum, Robert Ryan 86 min. more A man is murdered, apparently by one of a group of demobilized soldiers he met in a bar.
 But which one?
 And why?
 8:55pm Ace in the Hole (1951} Dir.
-Billy Wilder Cast: Richard Benedict, Kirk Douglas, Jan Sterling 111 min.
+Billy Wilder Cast: Richard Benedict, Kirk Douglas, Jan Sterling 111 min. less

 New York City, NY; NYC